Last Updated on

 - Avoid bigger crowds and darkness, as crowds attract thieves like magnets.

-- Be careful when someone bumps into you “accidentally”, or locks arms with us charmingly.
+- Be careful when someone bumps into you “accidentally”, or locks arms with you charmingly.

 - Don’t keep your wallet or phone in your jean’s pocket.